rachejazz/rachejazz/README.md

-Did not have a section to tell about my blogs
+Did not find a section to tell about my blogs

 <!--
 **rachejazz/rachejazz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.